Begin your Independent Living Search

 Senior Planning starts by identifying a person’s care needs.
 Different long-term care communities specialize in different kinds of care.
 For example, certain communities specialize in memory care and cater to patients suffering from Alzheimer’s disease or dementia.
 Other communities simply offer an age appropriate setting with little to no care.
 Senior Planning can assist you in finding any level of care.

 Once we have identified your need, we can begin preparing a list of communities for you to review.
-We can also escort you on tour of the communities, provide background checks of the facilities, and help you find additional benefits to pay for care, depending on level of care.
-The main benefits we assist with are the Arizona Long Term Care (ALTCS) program and/or the VA Aid & Attendance Benefit.
+We can also escort you on tour of the communities and try to find additional benefits to pay for care, depending on level of care.
+The main benefits we assist with are long-term care Medicaid, known as the Arizona Long Term Care (ALTCS) program, and the VA Aid & Attendance Benefit.
 If you’re just beginning your search, or if you are stuck in the middle, Senior Planning can help.

 In the long-term care field, terms are sometimes used interchangeable and with less than specific detail.
 The term retirement community usually refers to independent living.
 Independent living is for seniors who don’t really need care and are looking to retain their independence but are looking for a sense of community with daily activities around people their own age.
 For those who are not 100% independent, but are not at an assisted living level of care, they can hire in-home caregivers to come in and help when needed.

 The types of added services vary from community to community.
 In addition, some independent living communities also have assisted living floors on the campus.
 For those who anticipate greater care needs in the future, these can be great communities, since residents won’t have to move when they have a greater need for care.